alterway/formations/cours/cloud/cloud.en.md

 Who is it for?

 - Public: everyone, available on internet
-- Private : to an organization, available on its network
+- Private: to an organization, available on its network

 ### Hybrid cloud